gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 1. Preparing the application for network monitoring by:
     - Cracking it open.
     - Editing the `AndroidManifest.xml` file so that it trust user added SSL Certificates.
-    - Repacking, and installing it on a physical device.
+    - Repacking, and installing it on a device.
 2. Preparing the device by installing a third party SSL Certificate from CharlesProxy.
 3. Monitoring the traffic of the device (and by proxy the application) using [CharlesProxy](https://www.charlesproxy.com/).

-At the time, I was able to actually login using the tokens and encrypted password intercepted here which returned a session token, but I wasn't able to capitalize on it due to the same problems stated before.
+I was able to actually login using the tokens and encrypted password intercepted here which returned a session token, but I wasn't able to capitalize on it due to the same problems stated before.

 # Conclusion
-All in all, although I did not go all the way, it was an interesting experience reverse engineering a React Native application from my university and figure out its inner workings.
+So in summary, logging in returns a session token that you can use to access the other authenticated endpoints but since we need the token to encrypt the password, it's not feasible to create a third party client unless we also reverse engineer Google's FCM SDK.

+All in all, a fun adventure, learnt quite a bit about Android and React Native + reverse engineering android applications.